-As industry leaders continue to call for reform and revision to the process of prior authorizations (PAs), only limited change has occurred.
-Most commercial insurance payers are increasing the list of testing, procedures, and medications that need PAs.
+As industry leaders continue to call for reform and revision to the process of prior authorizations, only limited change has occurred.
+Most commercial insurance payers are, in fact, increasing, not decreasing, the list of testing, procedures, and medications that need prior authorizations.

 During a recent speech at the American Medical Association’s National Advocacy Conference on February 11, 2020, Verma labeled this “long-standing problem” in healthcare as “indefensible” as it currently stands.